MazontheMoon/freeCodeCampDailyChallenge/README.md

 ## July

+### 2- Max Profit
+Given an array of daily stock prices and a budget (in dollars), calculate the maximum profit you could make by buying and selling the stock over the given period.

+- You may only sell after you buy.
+- You can only buy whole shares.
+Return the maximum possible profit as a string, rounded down to the nearest cent and formatted to two decimal places.

 ### 1 - Lucky Number
 Given a string of a person's first and last name, calculate their lucky number using the following rules: